Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Evaluation

-\paragraph{Baselines} We compare our method with existing state-of-the-art Gaussian RGB-D SLAM methods including GSFusion~\cite{GSFusion}, GS-ICP SLAM~\cite{GS-ICP_SLAM}, RTG-SLAM~\cite{peng2024rtgslam}.
-We also compare our method with the concurrent work GauS-SLAM~\cite{GauS-SLAM}.
-For GS-ICP SLAM, the number of map iterations varies depending on the tracking speed.
-The authors provide two cases: one with the tracking speed limited to 30 \textit{fps}, and another with unlimited tracking speed.
-We use the unlimited mode to evaluate performance under the fastest conditions.
-We reproduce the results using the official code and conduct all experiments on the same desktop computer.
+We compared our method to existing state-of-the-art Gaussian RGB-D SLAM methods including GSFusion, GS-ICP SLAM, and RTG-SLAM.
+We also compared our method to the concurrent work GauS-SLAM.
+For GS-ICP SLAM, the number of map iterations varies depending on tracking speed.
+The authors provided two cases: one with tracking speed limited to 30 fps, and another with unlimited tracking speed.
+We used the unlimited mode to evaluate performance under the fastest conditions.
+We reproduced the results using the published code and conducted all experiments on the same desktop computer.